-Advocacy Advance, working with our partner organizations in the America Bikes Coalition, is committed to ensuring that states and local governments use every opportunity in the new law to increase the safety and convenience of biking and walking.
+Advocacy Advance, working with the Safe Routes to School National Partnership and our state and local partners, is committed to ensuring that states and local governments use every opportunity in the new law to increase the safety and convenience of biking and walking.

 We have identified contacts in each state to coordinate efforts around the country and track each state’s plan for implementing MAP-21.
 If you are an individual or a local group interested in supporting the MAP-21 campaign efforts, please email your state lead directly.

 Together, we can maximize biking and walking investments -- both under MAP-21's new Transportation Alternatives program and the larger core transportation and safety funds.